 It pointed between my eyes.
 I stared at it like an idiot.

 “Empty your trousers mate.”
-Evidently I wasn’t moving fast enough.
+Evidently, I wasn’t moving fast enough.
 “Listen when I feckin’ speak to you.”
-The gun wasn’t dangling any more.
+The gun wasn’t dangling anymore.
 It was pressed up against my forehead.
-Still on my hands and knees I slowly backed into the brick wall.
-I got up on my haunches, moving slowly backwards and crouched down into a sitting position.
+Still on my hands and knees, I slowly backed into the brick wall.
+I got up on my haunches, moving slowly backward and crouched down into a sitting position.
 The gun stayed trained on my forehead.
 “Open your trouser pockets front and back.”
 I pulled my side pockets inside out, letting their contents fall to the ground.
 The little guy scampered in and started picking things out.
 “Back now.”
 I reached around and threw my wallet down.
 The little guy picked it up, opened it, and flipped through approvingly.

 “Face on the ground” he yelled.
 I complied, kneeling gingerly, as for some reason I was still concerned about staining my pants.
 I felt a foot on my back.
 “Count to 500 before you get up.”
 One of them gave me a kick, light this time, in the ribs and I heard them run off.
 I waited until I couldn’t hear their footsteps anymore before I picked my head up.
 I was dizzy, felt like I was going to vomit, and shaking more than I cared to admit.
 Change and ticket stubs were scattered around me.
 I didn’t bother to pick any of them up.
 The day began looking up when I noticed that two feet away, sitting in a tuft of grass was my phone.
 I must have dropped it when I first got hit.
 Neither of us had registered that.